Create small multiples with FACET

 This clause behaves much like the SETTINGS clause in DRAW, in that it allows you to fine-tune specific behavior of the faceting.
 The following parameters exist:

-• free: Controls whether the positional scales are independent across the small multiples.
+• free: Controls whether the position scales are independent across the small multiples.
 Permissible values are:

 • null or omitted (default): Shared/fixed scales across all panels